DorothyTamYiLing/GWarrange/readme.md

 ```
 Arguments:

-**genome fasta** : fasta file of the genome (single genome) for IS replacement, gzipped
+**genome fasta** : multifasta file of the genomes for IS replacement, gzipped, headings should be the genome IDs

-**coordinates of IS** : genome coordinates of the IS element to be replaced (file format: start coordinate in 1st column, end coordinate in 2nd column; no header, tab-delimited)
+**coordinates of IS** : genome coordinates of the IS element to be replaced (file format: sample name in 1st column (match with the genome ID in the multifasta file), start coordinate in 2nd column, end coordinate in 3rd column; headers={sseqid	mystart	myend}, tab-delimited)

-**path of output** : output directory of the IS replaced genome, not gzipped since fsm-lite does not accept gzipped fasta
+**path of output** : output directory of the IS replaced genomes (one fasta per genome), not gzipped since fsm-lite does not accept gzipped fasta

 Example:
 ```